-Pedestrian and bike path connections to the lakefront, riverfront, and Downtown, is located between Broadway Street on the west and the Blue Star Highway on the east.
+Pedestrian and bike path connections to the lakefront, riverfront, and Downtown, including the extension of the Van Buren Trail from the south through Downtown should be implemented.

+The portion of this Area 5 east of Broadway is another large residential neighborhood.
+It is located between Broadway Street on the west and the Blue Star Highway on the east.
 It extends from South Haven Street to Dyckman Avenue and Conger Street to the north.